 - Expected CVs don’t flow

-- Only inexperienced candidates apply
+- Only inexperienced candidates are applying.

 - Candidates with documented experience don’t have skills at appropriate level

 - Candidates easily go through the recruitment process and later represent low level.

 In the next part of the article, we will discuss at least some of the reasons that lead to such situations.

 The main problem described in the article “How do the recruitment process work?” is the division of duties between the IT and HR departments.
 The IT department shifts the problem of sourcing the right people onto recruiters who of course have experience in recruitment but often the cannot accurately verify a candidate, especially when it comes to hiring a specialist with technical competencies.

 Of course, no one expects HR to conduct the final interview alone.
 Usually, the IT department enters at this stage.
 The thing is that already during the initial CV selection, the technical shortcomings have consequences.
 An HR employee cannot always correctly assess which skills from the candidate requirements list are the most important.
 Such a person may also not understand the specialist terminology.
 For example, there have been situations when a candidate’s CV was rejected at an early stage because the recruiter had in the requirements “knowledge of Linux” and the candidate was a Unix expert.
 Although Linux is not Unix, every specialist knows that in the vast majority of situations these terms are synonymous.
 This kind of unawareness can result in rejecting valuable candidates.

 A major problem of any recruitment process, especially at the early stages of selection, is focusing on the candidate’s skills which can be easily verified and not those which are the most important.
 A great example mentioned in the previous article is treating of years of experience as an equivalent to skills.